 You certainly have a treat in store if you're intent on uncovering all of Montenegro’s hidden gems – here majestic mountains, deep valleys and serene forests conceal mysterious lakes left behind after glaciers carved their way through the landscape; ancient churches built into sheer rock faces perch high above the plains; opalescent rivers cut their way through canyon floors.

-Montenegro is the rising star of the Mediterranean – discover its heart-stirring beauty and charming culture.
+Visit Montenegro, the rising star of the Mediterranean, for heart-stirring beauty and charming culture.
 Find out more here

 Built into the side of a cliff, the Ostrog Monastery looks almost as though it was there first and the rocks grew around it.
 From its perch overlooking the Zeta River valley, it commands incredible views, but it isn’t just the photo opportunities that compel people to make the hike.
 Here lies the enshrined body of Saint Basil, and up to a million visitors yearly make the pilgrimage to pray for healing and blessings.